This should be a no-brainer. Yet you’ll some people actually debate over which of these two cities they should visit.

 The answer is Seville.
 It’s not even close.

-I’ll go through the different reasons why Seville should be your choice.
+I’ll go through the different reasons why Seville should be your choice (if you have to choose).

 Tourist Attractions – Malaga or Seville?